 The Company's core business is to design, implement, and manufacture technically advanced consumable fluids and specialty chemicals for the North American oil and natural gas industry.
 The Company operates in the WCSB and in all major basins throughout the US, with an emphasis on servicing the ongoing major resource plays.
 In the WCSB, CES operates under the trade names Canadian Energy Services, PureChem Services (PureChem), StimWrx Energy Services (StimWrx), Sialco Materials Ltd. (Sialco), and Clear Environmental Solutions (Clear).
-In the US, CES operates under the trade names AES Drilling Fluids (AES), Superior Weighting Products (Superior Weighting), JACAM Chemicals (JACAM), Catalyst Oilfield Services (Catalyst), and StimWrx.
+In the US, CES operates under the trade names AES Drilling Fluids (AES), Superior Weighting Products (Superior Weighting), Jacam Catalyst (Jacam Catalyst), Trenchless Fluids Systems, LLC (Trenchless) and StimWrx.

-The Company is incorporated under the Business Corporations Act (Canada).
-We previously existed as a publicly-traded Canadian limited partnership, known as Canadian Energy Services L.P., and converted to a publicly-traded corporation on January 1, 2010, under a statutory plan of arrangement.
+CES is incorporated under the Business Corporations Act (Alberta) (ABCA).
+We were previously incorporated under the Business Corporations Act (Canada) until November 13, 2020 when we continued CES from the Business Corporations Act (Canada) to the ABCA.
+Prior to January 1, 2010 CES existed as a publicly-traded Canadian limited partnership, known as Canadian Energy Services L.P.
+On January 1, 2010, Canadian Energy Services L.P. converted to a publicly traded corporation under the Business Corporations Act (Canada) pursuant to a statutory plan of arrangement.